J95Ortiz/Real-Madrid-Quiz/README.md

 - A further addition I'd like to implement is to make the "Play Game" button in the instructions page responsive, just like the "Next" and "Play Again" buttons are.

-- I'd also like to add a counter on the side so that the user sees how many questions they've got right.
+- I'd also like to add a counter on the side so that the user sees how many questions they've got right while they're playing.

-- I'd like to include an input field in the instructions page where the user can tell the computer how many questions they want in the quiz, and then the formula in [script.js](script.js) then takes this input and displays however many questions the user chooses rather than always being a set of 10.
+- I'd like to include an input field in the instructions page where the user can tell the computer how many questions they want in the quiz, and then the formula in [script.js](script.js) then takes this input and displays however many questions the user chooses, rather than always being a set of 10 questions.
 This idea came about as a result of feedback received from one of my friends who tried out the site.
-As they're not into football they said that a User withy a similar mindset might feel like 10 questions are too many and would get bored or quit halfway through.
+As they're not into football they said that a User with a similar mindset might feel that 10 questions are too many and would get bored or quit halfway through.
+On the flip side, a User who is into this might want to have more than just 10, so giving them the ability to choose how many questions they answer would be a good addition and improve their experience.

-- Once I'm more capable I'd like to tweak the CSS and Javascript code slightly in order to make the buttons as responsive on mobile and tablets as they are on computer screens currently.
-When carrying out testing I noticed that the hover effect didn't work as well or look as good on devices without a mouse as they did on a computer screen.
+- Once I'm more capable I'd also like to tweak the CSS and Javascript code slightly in order to make the buttons as responsive on mobile and tablets as they currently are on computer screens.
+When carrying out testing I noticed that the hover effect didn't work as well, or look as good on devices without a mouse as they did on a computer screen.

-- I'd also like to amend the _setupQuiz()_ function in [script.js](script.js) so that the questions aren't repeated, although I looked into it and couldn't find a way of doing this if I'm creating an array with random numbers using _Math.random()_.
+- I'd also like to amend the _setupQuiz()_ function in [script.js](script.js) so that the questions aren't repeated, although I did look into it and couldn't find a way of getting round duplicates when creating an array with random numbers using _Math.random()_.

 Further details on some of these features can be found in the [Troubleshooting Section](#troubleshooting).